-On today’s date in 2000, the BC Lions defeated the Montreal Alouettes 28-26 in the 88th Grey Cup game, held at McMahon Stadium in Calgary, Alta.
+On today’s date in 2000, the BC Lions defeated the Montreal Alouettes 28-26 in the 88th Grey Cup game, which was held at McMahon Stadium in Calgary, Alta.

-After finishing 8-10 in the regular season, the BC Lions would become the first CFL team to win the Grey Cup with a regular season record below .500.
+After finishing 8-10 in the regular season, the BC Lions became the first CFL team to win the Grey Cup with a regular-season record below .500.

 The 2000 Grey Cup was Passaglia’s final game.